 Best wireless speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless speakers you can buy in 2019.

-Increasingly, wireless speakers boast smart skills too, with voice assistants like Amazon's Alexa and Google Assistant onboard.
+Increasingly, wireless speakers boast smart skills too, with voice assistants like Amazon's Alexa and Google Assistant baked in for good measure.
 That means they'll be at your beck and call when it comes to shopping, weather forecasts, or taking charge of other smart home appliances like your lights and thermostat.